AdaCore/langkit-query-language/user_manual/generated/std.rst

     Print formatted help for the given object

-.. function:: units()
+.. function:: img(string)

-    Return a list of all units
+    Return a string representation of an object

+.. function:: map(iterable, function)

+    Given a collection, a mapping function

+.. function:: node_checker(root)

+    Given a root, execute all node checkers while traversing the tree

+.. function:: pattern(regex, case_sensitive)

+    Given a regex pattern string, create a pattern object

+.. function:: print(to_print, new_line)

+    Built-in print function.
+Prints the argument

+.. function:: profile(val)

+    Given any object, if it is a callable, return its profile as text

+.. function:: reduce(iterable, function, init_value)

+    Given a collection, a reduction function, and an initial value reduce the result

+.. function:: repeat(times, function)

+    Call the given function N times

 .. function:: specified_units()

     Return a list of units specified by the user

-.. function:: node_checker(root)
+.. function:: unique(indexable)

-    Given a root, execute all node checkers while traversing the tree
+    Given a collection, create a list with all duplicates removed

 .. function:: unit_checker(unit)

     Given a unit, apply all the unit checkers on it

+.. function:: units()

+    Return a list of all units

 Builtin methods
 ^^^^^^^^^^^^^^^